sympy/SymPEPs/Equations.md

 is used on equations or lists of equations.

 _Applications of methods_
+* Support `.method()` calls for any method that applies to expressions.
+Apply the method to both sides of the equation.
 * Support `.apply()`, `.applyrhs()`, `.applyrhs()`, `.do.`, `.dolhs.`,`.dorhs.`.
 * Methods that can be applied to a SymPy expression as a Python method should also work on an Equation: